danielgormly/Koa-2.x-Guide/README.md

 Let's build an incredibly simple Koa app.
 Koa will take any request & spit out a message to the console.

 1. Download NodeJS 7.6.0 or later as Koa relies on Async/Await.
 Earlier versions of Node (7.0.x - 7.5.x) let you use the `--harmony` flag in the command line to use this feature experimentally.
 A version manager like NVM will help you install multiple versions of Node.
 2. Create a new directory and initialise a new NPM project inside that folder using the command line command `npm init -yes` or `yarn init -yes` (See [Yarn vs NPM](https://blog.risingstack.com/yarn-vs-npm-node-js-package-managers/)).
 The 'yes' flag will produce a `package.json` file with all the default answers.
+You may have to add the Node installation to your PATH variable if npm isn't available in the terminal.
 3. Install Koa with `npm install koa`, `npm i koa` (shorthand syntax) or `yarn add koa`
 3. Make a new file `server.js`.
 4. Write the app: